[Webinar] Docs-as-code without the complexity.→ Save your seat

 Even when it comes to communication, there are a lot of options to choose between.
 Verbally and nonverbally, one to one or mediated, IRL or from a distance, by fax, email, telegram, letters sealed with a kiss, carrier pigeons.
 Just have your pick.

-That’s great news as communication will always be the core of all healthy and successful relationships, personal and professional as well.
-It’s wonderful to know there are tools out there dedicated to making your work easier and back up your choices.
+That's great news, because communication will always remain at the heart of every healthy and successful relationship, both personal and professional.
+It's encouraging to know there are tools designed to make your work easier and support your choices.

 To make it all easier, let’s just group all options by reference to your goals.